Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 1. Global accessibility

-Anyone with internet access can participate, regardless of geographic restrictions.
+Anyone with internet access can participate, regardless of geographical restrictions.

 2. Diverse possibilities

-The Metaverse offers a wide range of activities, from gaming to shopping to education.
+The Metaverse offers a wide range of activities, from games and shopping to educational opportunities.

 Disadvantages

-Without specialized hardware, the experience is less immersive than location-based VR experiences.
+Without specialized hardware, the experience is less intense than with location-based VR experiences.

 2. Technological barriers

-Issues such as latency, bandwidth and hardware compatibility can impact the experience.
+Issues such as latency, bandwidth, and hardware compatibility can negatively impact the experience.

 3. Safety concerns

-Data protection and cybersecurity are important topics in a connected, digital world.
+Data protection and cybersecurity are important topics in a networked, digital world.

 🔍⚖️ Comparison of the two approaches